JuliaDiffusionBayes/ObservationSchemes.jl/docs/src/manual/single_observation.md

 |No first passage times recorded.
 ⋆ ⋆ ⋆ ⋆ ⋆ ⋆ ⋆ ⋆ ⋆ ⋆
 ```
-Note in particular, notice that various defaults and type-inference has kicked in.
+Notice that various defaults and type-inferences have kicked in.
 It was recognized that the observation does not depend on any parameters, that first-passage time setting does not apply and that the observation was a mutable type and hence regular `Arrays` are used to define `L`, `μ` and `Σ`.

 ### [Linear transformations of the process disturbed by Gaussian noise](@id standard_example_lingsnobs)